The drinking age in Turkey: 5 things you need to know

 That being said, if it is after 10 pm, you can always go to a bar and have a drink.
 The time limit does not apply to bars and restaurants.

-Those selling alcohol have to have a license to sell and the fine for selling alcohol to someone underage is quite steep so don’t be surprised if you are trying to skirt the law and can’t.
+Those selling it have to have a license to do so.
+Plus the fine for selling alcohol to someone underage is quite steep so don’t be surprised if you are trying to skirt the law and can’t.

 2. How much is a beer in Turkey?